Vyral/Gene_Agustin_Blog/_drafts/2016-11-08-a-valuable-new-real-estate-resource-for-you.md

 {% include youtube.html %}

+We’re YouTube Famous!

-I'd like to welcome you to our new YouTube Channel.
+We wanted to take a moment to welcome you to our new YouTube channel.

-On our channel, we will be sharing our real estate & mortgage expertise with you.
-There are tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market.&nbsp;
+On our channel, we will be sharing our mortgage and real estate expertise with you. &nbsp;You’ll find tips for homeowners, buyers and sellers, as well as updates on what's happening in our local market.

-**We really want this page to be a valuable resource for you.** If you have any questions about our market or the financial side of real estate, send me us an email.
-Odds are good that if you have a question about a topic, someone else does as well, so send your questions our way and we'll make an educational video.
+**We really want this page to be a valuable resource for you.**&nbsp; If you have any questions about our market or the financing side of real estate, send us an email. &nbsp;Odds are good that if you have a question about a topic, someone else does as well, so send your questions our way and we'll make an educational video.

 Take a look around the channel and subscribe.
 We look forward to hearing from you soon!